MITRECND/chopshop/README.md

 Example 1
 ---------
 As an example let's assume we have a pcap (/pcaps/netcat.pcap) which has traffic that uses the netcat to access a remote shell.
-We can use the chopshop module called "payloads" to dump the traffic.
+We can use the ChopShop module called "payloads" to dump the traffic.
 Someone trying to run chopshop against this pcap would type: